Federal Work-Study Program

 -"mentoring" (e.g., tutoring, counseling, supporting educational and recreational activities)

-Please note that the Financial Aid Offices on the University of South Carolina Regional Campuses do not research the integrity of each employer located off campus.
+Please note that the Financial Aid Offices on the Palmetto College Campuses do not research the integrity of each employer located off campus.
 Therefore, you are urged to undertake this responsibility for yourself.
 Use caution and common sense when working in any position with an organization to avoid putting yourself in a vulnerable situation.